 The Sub 3:30 Marathon: Essential Guide + Training Plan

-To achieve this goal, you will need to have a solid block of training under you with plenty of long runs, workouts, and time spent running at 3:30 marathon pace.
+To achieve this challenging marathon goal, you will need to have a solid training program with plenty of long runs, speed workouts, and plenty of training sessions at race pace.

 people running a marathon

-In addition to this, there are a few prerequisites I would recommend before attempting this training.
+In addition to this, there are a few prerequisites I would recommend before attempting this training plan:

-• Having run a sub 4 hour marathon within the last year.
+• Having run a sub 4-hour marathon time within the last year.

 • Having run a sub 1:40 half within the last year.